-A few days later he came with the timer and replaced it.
+A few days later he came with the timer and he replaced it.
 But it didn’t work.
-Still the same thing.
-The drum didn’t move.
-He put the old timer back and said it must be the motor control board.
+The drum still didn’t move.
+He put the old timer back and he said it must be the motor control board.
 At this point my confidence in this technician had diminished.
 It sounded like he was doing trial and error.
-But I still went along and asked him to give me an estimate for replacing the control board.
+But I still went along and I asked him to give me an estimate for replacing the control board.

 He called me the next day saying he had found the part but it would be $100 more, for a total of $350.
 Not confident that it would really fix it this time, I decided to stop engaging with this technician and just pay him for the service call.
 That was $60.